 - Using a wet rice paddle, fluff the rice and enjoy!

-- Ensure you are using long grain brown rice for this cook time.
+- Ensure you are using long grain brown rice, not medium or short grain.

 - If your rice has a tendency to stick to the pot, spray the inner pot with cooking spray before adding the ingredients.